 Get started with ExpenseOnDemand today to automate your expense management.

 A valid proof of purchase is any document that proves the purchase of a business expenditure.
-A proof of purchase can be used by businesses for claiming tax deductions, or by employees for claiming expense reimbursement.
-Receipts are the most common form of proof of purchase, but other documentation, such as an invoice, can also be used if they contain detailed information about the purchase.
+A proof of purchase can be used by businesses claiming tax deductions or for providing expense info to auditors.

-One of the main reasons a business must keep expense receipts is to show tax authorities proof of their expenses when they file their tax returns.
+One of the main reasons a business must keep expense receipts is to show tax authorities proof of their expenses when filing their tax returns.

 In the UK, businesses must keep detailed records of expenses for tax purposes.
-Expense receipts serve not only as proof of purchase but also show that your expenses were business-related.
-For example, the description of an expense receipt may list filing cabinets, which clearly qualify as a business expenditure.
+This still applies if you are self employed or run a small business.
+Expense receipts are not only a proof of purchase but can also prove expenses are business-related.

-When it comes to UK tax laws, the HM Revenue and Customs (HMRC) requires businesses to keep detailed records of expense receipts for employee reimbursements.
+When it comes to UK tax laws, HMRC requires businesses to keep detailed records of expense receipts for expenses employees are reimbursed for.
 For example, if an employee travels for business purposes, their employer must keep financial records of the expenses incurred during the trip.

-Every country has their own tax code, but most countries follow a similar process, where businesses must show receipts and documentation that prove their expenses.
-In the US, the IRS also requires businesses to keep and submit expense receipts.
+Other countries have their own tax code, but most countries follow a similar process, where businesses must show receipts and documentation that prove their expenses for each tax year.
+For example, in the US, the IRS also requires businesses to keep and submit expense reports.

-While submitting expense receipts is required by tax regulations, you can also qualify for tax deductions by submitting your expenses.
-If you fail to record and submit all of your expense receipts, you may miss out on tax deductions and pay more taxes than necessary.
+While submitting expense receipts is required by tax regulations, you can also qualify for a tax deduction by submitting your expense claim.
+If you fail to submit all of your expense receipts when paying your tax bill, you may miss out on tax deductions and pay more taxes than necessary.

-Expense receipts can also help you reimburse your employees for the business expenses they incur.
-For example, if an employee goes on a business trip, they can submit receipts for hotels and flight tickets to get the appropriate reimbursement.
+Expense receipts are also needed for reimbursements.
+For example, if an employee goes on a business trip, they must submit expense receipts for hotels and flight tickets to get the appropriate reimbursement.

-With ExpenseOnDemand’s AI receipt scanning app, employees can scan their paper receipts at any time, anywhere.
-Expense receipts are automatically uploaded to the software, making it easy to track expenses.
+With ExpenseOnDemand’s AI receipt scanning app, employees can scan paper receipts at any time, anywhere.
+Expense receipts are automatically uploaded to the software, making it easy to store receipts until it's time to fill out end of year forms.

-Meal expenses are costs incurred for meals during business-related activities.
-This could include meals for client meetings or during travel.
+Meal expenses are costs incurred for meals during business activities.
+This could include meals for client meetings.
 Meal expense receipts should include the date, purchase amount, description, and location.

 Typically, meal expenses must stay within the limits set out by local tax laws.
 For example, in the UK there are regulations on what does and does not qualify as a meal expense.

 Mileage costs are business-related travel costs for employees who use a personal vehicle.
-For example, employees can be reimbursed for the costs of using their car to travel to meet with clients or attend a conference.
+For example, small business owners may reimburse employees for the cost of using their car to travel to meet with clients or attend a conference.

-Employers must record the date, destination, purpose of their trip and total kilometers driven.
-Mileage allowance covers the cost of fuel, road taxes, insurance, and wear and tear for using your personal vehicle.
-According to UK regulations, there are specific mileage rates that must be paid to employees.
+Employees must record the date, destination, purpose of their trip, and total miles driven.
+Mileage allowance covers the cost of fuel, road taxes, insurance, and wear and tear for using a personal vehicle.
+According to UK regulations for the relevant tax year, specific mileage rates must be paid to employees.

 A company should also collect receipts for business-related travel expenses.
 Business-related travel is any travelling solely for business purposes.
-For example, if you fly to another city for a conference, the flight tickets are a business expense.
+For example, when flying to another city for a conference, flight tickets are a business expense.

-With ExpenseOnDemand’s receipt scanner app, your employees can capture essential data from the receipts they receive while travelling.
-Travel expenses are then automatically sent to the finance department for review.
+With ExpenseOnDemand’s receipt scanner app, your employees can scan receipts while travelling, digitise them, and automatically send them to the finance department for review.

 Miscellaneous business expenses are any other expenses that don't fit into the above categories but are clearly necessary for the operation of a business.
 This could include:

-Receipts for miscellaneous business expenses should show the date, item description, purchase amount, and documentation proving the expenditure is business-related.
+Along with receipts for miscellaneous business expenses, also include documentation proving the expenditure is business-related.

-When making a purchase in person, most businesses still provide customers with paper receipts.
-Paper receipts have all the necessary information such as the description of purchase items, date and vendor.
-For this reason, they are usually valid proof of payment.
+When making a purchase in person, many businesses still provide paper receipts.
+Paper receipts have all the necessary information such as description of purchase items, date, and vendor, and are considered valid proof of payment.
+Many businesses also send invoices to their customers, however, invoices alone aren't valid proof of payment.

-For businesses that are less tech-savvy, using paper receipts may seem more convenient.
-However, paper receipts are easy to lose and when manually entering data from paper receipts, it’s easy to make mistakes.
+For those who are less tech-savvy, using paper receipts may seem more straight forward than digital receipts.
+However, paper receipts are easy to lose and it’s easy to make mistakes when manually entering data from paper receipts.

 Digitised receipts (e-receipts) are superior to traditional paper receipts in many ways, including access, storage, and tracking.
-With ExpenseOnDemand’s receipt scanner app, employees can simply take a picture of their paper receipts and the app will record all the information in a digital format.
-The digital receipt is then stored on the cloud for easy access.
+With ExpenseOnDemand’s receipt scanner app, employees simply take a picture of paper receipts and the app will record all expense data in a digital format.
+The digital receipt is then securely stored on the cloud for easy access.

 Now that you understand what expenses you should keep track of and why, let's dive into some key strategies for effective expense management.